Topical-Troupe/backend-legacy/README.md

 `api/me/` – gets the profile of the current user

-`api/usersetup/` – sets up the logged in user.
-This should be done after creating a user, but Django gets angry at me when I try to do this myself. :(

 `api/user/exclusions` – gets all ingredients excluded by the user.

 ##### GET response